k4cper-g/heart_disease_pred/README.md

 ## Detailed Report

 For a comprehensive understanding of this project, including an in-depth look at the research objectives, data preprocessing steps, model implementation details, experimental setup, results analysis, and overall conclusions, please refer to the full project report.

-The report provides a thorough exploration of the methodologies employed and offers a deeper discussion of the findings summarized in this README.
+(Only in Polish)

 📄 **[View the Full Project Report (PDF)](reports/Raport%20-%20%E2%80%9CPredykcja%20stadium%20choroby%20serca%E2%80%9D.pdf)** [cite: 2]

-**Note:** The detailed report is written in Polish. [cite: 2]